-A Double storey extension adds living space to both the ground and first floor of your home, you get the same benefits on the ground floor as a single, but usually without the option of roof glazing.
+A Double storey extension adds living space to both the ground and first floor of your home, you get the same benefits on the ground floor as a single extension, but usually without the option of roof glazing.
 The first floor can then add bedrooms, bathrooms, en-suites etc. A good architect or architectural designer will be able to give you the right advice and options.

-If size and scale of the extension is the priority, how much will you need to build to gain the space and rooms you want, from there, the internal layout can be explored using the existing structure as best as possible, this will also help save costs.
+The first design option is the size you will need to build to gain the space and rooms you desire, from there, the internal layout can be explored using the existing structure as best as possible, this will also help save costs.
 Try to avoid creating inner rooms, as each habitable room will need an opening window.
 A double side extension will need to look subservient to the house, typically this is done by pulling the front wall back.
 Clear glazing will generally not be permitted at first floor level within 7 meters of a boundary due to overlooking.
-Getting a good balance is important, as if the need for an extra bedroom/larger bedroom is driving the extension, you will have to make good use of the ground floor.
-Double rear extensions must consider the overshadowing and loss of amenity/outlook from the neighbours if near the boundary.
+Getting a good balance is important, if the sole need for an extra bedroom/larger bedroom is driving the extension, you will have to make good use of the ground floor space too; an open plan kitchen diner, is an option or perhaps a study, utility room or playroom can be considered.

 Double storey extensions generally need planning permission, as the permitted development rights only permit small sizes.
 There are a lot of things to consider before submitting a planning application, how it impacts the street scene, does it enhance character, does it have negative effect on the neighbours, does it affect light/privacy/amenity.
 These are the things the planning officer will be checking whilst making their decision.

 You will need a building certificate from a building control body, either local authority or private building inspector.
 We advise gaining the planning permission before paying for the detailed building regulations drawings, given the additional complexity of meeting the building regulations for a two-storey extension, it is essential that you get the plans approved prior to commencing.
-These building regulations drawings will then be submitted for a full plan check, amended if necessary, and once approved, they will be the standard that is built too and inspected against.
+These building regulations drawings will then be submitted for a full plan check, amended if necessary, and once approved, they will be the standard that is built too and inspected upon.
 Our plans will include all the necessary detail such as structure, passage of sound, disabled access, drainage, resistance to moisture, collision, impact, heat loss, ventilation, light, emergency escape and much more.
-These drawings will be used when the building control officer inspects the build to ensure the builder is carrying out the works correctly.
-You can commence works 5 days from submitting to building control, this is the minimum time due to having to consult the water authority.
+These drawings will be used when the building control officer inspects the site to ensure the builder is carrying out the works correctly.
+You can generally commence work 5 days from submitting to building control, this is the minimum time due to having to consult the water authority.

-Building and Builders
+The Build and Builders

 With the approved drawings you can now approach builders to provide quotation and price.
 Check, that any quotation you consider will be written up clearly and with good detail.
 You will need to know exactly what is priced for, and any additional costs should unforeseen issues arise.
 We have extensive construction knowledge to able us to assist you and your builder throughout.
-Use our drawings in line with the quotation, and any additional information we don’t provide such as plumbing and electrics, is agreed in detail before the first fix goes in, otherwise, it will be costly changing things once the initial preparation has been built.
-Our help and advice doesn’t end once you have the approved plans, we will help you throughout the construction process and visit site if required.
+Use our drawings in line with the quotation, and make sure any additional information we don’t provide such as plumbing and electrics, is agreed in detail before the first fix goes in, otherwise, it will be costly changing things once the initial preparation has been built.
+Our help and advice doesn’t end once you have the approved plans, we can help you throughout the construction process and visit site if required.